mukulkk21/Login-Page/README.md

 # Mini Project: User Authentication System

 Welcome to the User Authentication System project!
 This repository contains a simple user authentication system built using Python's Tkinter library and MySQL for database management.
-The project includes functionalities for user registration, login, and password reset.
+The project includes functionalities for user registration, login, quit and password reset.

 ## Features